steveswinsburg/sakai-oauth/README.md

 - *api* contains a basic API for OAuth login, such as DAO for accessors and consumers, and mandatory services.
-- *assembly* gathers the content of every other modules in one assembly file which can easily be deployed.
 - *impl* contains the actual code of the default OAuth implementation.
 - *pack* is the module defining the [Spring](http://www.springsource.org/) configuration.